lucia-auth/lucia/documentation/content/main/0.start-here/0.getting-started/fastify.md

 ---
-title: "Getting started in Remix"
+title: "Getting started in Fastify"
-menuTitle: "Remix"
+menuTitle: "Fastify"
-description: "Learn how to set up Lucia in your Remix project"
+description: "Learn how to set up Lucia in your Fastify project"
 ---

 Install Lucia using your package manager of your choice.